Performance Marketing November 02, 2018

 In that respect, it helps to link new team members to a buddy.
 A buddy teaches new members the ins and outs of the team in the first weeks, which tools are used and about the culture.

 Getting an employee integrated happens in the team and on a personal level.
-Do not differentiate between the employees of the organization and the rest of the team.
+Do not differentiate between the employees of the organisation and the rest of the team.
 Invite ‘external’ folks to internal drinks, events or strategy meetings too and make sure that the managers attend the important sessions or releases.
-This will make a person feel like a member of the team and of the organization rather quickly.
+This will make a person feel like a member of the team and of the organisation rather quickly.

 Tooling: ensure the right tooling to measure speed and satisfaction

 You use various online tools to get an understanding of how the team works and whether they’re satisfied.
 For example, Jira can help you get an overview of what the team is working on and of what is done.
 A tool like TINYpulse shows you how satisfied the team is.
 Want an even better overview?
 Set up a few dashboards for these and other tools.
 This way, you don’t just see how a team of designers and developers performs, but you can also compare their KPIs to the strategic and tactical targets.